th2-net/th2-check1/README.md

 + Migrated `sailfish-utils` version from `3.9.1` to `3.10.2`
   + Fixed conversion of `null` values
 + Corrected verification entry when the `null` value and string `"null"` looked the same for the expected value
++ Migrated `sailfish-core` version to `3.2.1752`
+  + Fix incorrect matching in repeating groups with reordered messages

 ### 3.8.0